davidlaprade/davidlaprade.github.io/_posts/2021-01-27-a-perfectly-balanced-old-fashioned.md

 That's a non-trivial amount.
 So, if acid is needed to truly enjoy the sugar for what it is, we should add a bit of acid.
 That's it.
 That was the insight.

+This is technically called ["acid adjusting"](https://punchdrink.com/articles/acid-adjust-your-spritz-recipe/) in the bartending community.
 I stumbled upon this because I was finding that I had to get used to old fashioneds each Fall -- when I ritualistically transition from gin- and tequila-based drinks to whiskey-based drinks.
 Old fashioneds always tasted cloying